 Puzzling

-Here's the thing - each puzzle is an homage to a human whose work I admire, but whose identity is only hinted at in each puzzle's clue-filled imagery.
+Here's the thing - each of these puzzles is an homage to an artist whose work I admire, whose identity is hinted at in each puzzle's clue-filled imagery.
+The art style of each puzzle is itself a hint about the artist while being different from the style of that artist.
+So I'm calling the series Secret Admirer Puzzles.

-Eight scenes, presented as fans, depict cats as people, which was a subgenre of ukiyo-e prints that emerged in the 18th century.
-The Japanese text features punny hints to the sources of the scenes and the central text paraphrases a quote from one of the artist's lectures.
-Scenes in semi-circles on each edge are sources of inspiration and events from the artist's life.
+The next design I've completed is an homage to a famous filmmaker and takes inspiration from a period of Japanese woodblock printing often referred to as Ukiyo-e printing.
+Eight scenes, presented on fans, depict cats as people (which was a subgenre of Ukiyo-e prints that emerged in the 18th century.)
+Each fan recreates a scene from one of the artist's films as if it were set in an Edo period Japan, populated by cats.
+The Japanese text features punny hints to the titles of the films and the central text is a zoomorphic (catmorhphic?) paraphrase from one of the artist's animation lectures.
+Scenes in semi-circles on each edge depict sources of this artist's inspiration and events from the artist's life. the imagery on the cat's kimonos contain additional clues from the films.

 I'm working on a third design now using Bauhaus as its visual inspiration and focused on an artist from the 1400's.
 It features a few lines the artist wrote which feel right at home with Bauhaus ethos.

-These puzzles have plenty oriented towards each of the four sides so puzzling with friends is more fun!
+They have a radial design, elements orient towards each of the four sides so puzzling with friends is more fun for all!

 I'm researching a good way to have these puzzles produced.
 I can't wait to get to share them and to solve them!